sharonsamsimpson/sharonsamsimpson/README.md

 ## 😎 About me

 <samp> I am currently Pursuing my Masters in **Data Science** </samp> <br/>
-<samp> As an aspiring Data Scientist, intrested in working on Machine Learning, Deep Learning, Databases and currently learning new things. </samp> <br />
+<samp> As an aspiring Data Scientist, interested in working on Machine Learning, Deep Learning, Databases and currently learning new things. </samp> <br />
 <samp> Outside the world of tech too, I enjoy pushing myself to develop new skills.
 My hobbies range from **Karaoke**, **Music**, **Photography** to some whacky ones like **playing chess**. </samp> <br/>